Best Dyson alternatives 2024: we've tested 36 alternatives that are $100s cheaper and these are the top 9 to consider

 The first (and best) thing our seasoned tester James Holland noted was the suction power.
 'It’s able to suck everything up in its path efficiently and proficiently, no matter the debris.
 And, it’s equally capable regardless of the surface I used it on.'

 It's no surprise that this is one of, if not the most powerful upright vacuum cleaner we've ever tested.
-This power may come at a sacrifice in weight (it's also one of the heaviest we've tested at over 17lbs), but the vacuum has Shark's famous Lift-Away feature that enables you to carry just the main component, leaving the heavier parts behind, which is ideal for when you need more mobility (like on stairs or reaching above the head).
+This power may come at a sacrifice in weight; at 17.57 lbs, it's slightly heavier than the 16-17 lbs we usually expect from an upright vacuum, but much heavier than the 6-7 lbs that Dyson's best cordless vacuums weigh.
+Nonetheless, the vacuum has Shark's famous Lift-Away feature that enables you to carry just the main component, leaving the heavier parts behind, so it's still a great choice for when you need more mobility (like on stairs or reaching above the head).

-The hose offers more reach but unfortunately it's a little limited in length (it's only two feet long).
+The hose offers more reach but unfortunately it's a little limited in length (it's only two feet long compared to the Dyson Ball Animal 3's 15 feet of hose stretch).
 This is also where you clip on any attachment tools – depending on whether you buy the vacuum alone or the TruePet upgrade, this could include a duster crevice tool, multi-angled dust brush, anti-allergen dust brush, pet multi tool, and HairPro self-cleaning pet power brush.

 All in all, the POWERDETECT is a thorough, comprehensive vacuum cleaner – and perhaps even more capable than some of Dyson's best upright models, like the Dyson Animal Ball 3.
 Its 12-inch floorhead means you're covering a lot of ground with each pass, leaving your floors 'spotless and smelling ever-so-slightly fresh thanks to the odor neutralizer cartridge.'
 But don't forget: like any upright vacuum, it's loud.